-Findora has been growing and evolving, particularly over the past year and a half since the successful conclusion of testnet as well as our public sale.
+Findora has been growing and evolving, particularly over the past year and a half with the successful conclusion of Testnet as well as our public sale.
 Achieving these milestones has been a collaborative effort from existing colleagues as well as new faces.
 We welcome Matt Arney and thank him for joining us for the first episode of this regular blog series.

 “My interest in crypto came about several years ago while searching for a fast and inexpensive way to pay my overseas contractors.
 My bank was charging a $45 wire fee to send small payments overseas and 3-4 days float time, and I thought, there has to be a better way.
 It’s my belief Findora and blockchain technology will help remove a lot of the waste and bureaucracy that exists in today’s financial industry.” – Matt Arney

 Matt Arney is one of our senior team members and plays an integral role in helping Findora to maintain consistent and transparent community engagement and growth, and is also one of those responsible for leading operations pertaining to how we spread the word about Findora.
 He has consistently gone above and beyond in proving his capabilities and passion for his work, so we’re truly grateful that Matt has identified Findora as a valuable output of his time, skills, and effort.

 Prior to joining Findora, Matt Arney launched three successful international technology startups in Tokyo, Beijing and Shenzhen.
 Most recently he founded TranslateNow to fulfill the demand for enterprise localization services in Asia which he later sold to industry leader, TransPerfect.

 Matt’s penchant for bringing people and projects together, along with his leadership skills, are aligned with the vision of Findora and is one of the reasons why he’s made an immediate and lasting impact for the Foundation.

 Please describe your role at Findora as Head of Growth.